 XThis exceptional timepiece was sold for 9.5 million Swiss francs on November 6, 2021.
 Patek Philippe is proud and delighted that this amount is being remitted to the Monaco Association against Duchenne Muscular Dystrophy as a contribution to the development of therapies against degenerative neuromuscular disorders.(Patek Philippe)

 XThe ref.
-27001M-001 is inspired by a desk clock delivered to James Ward Packard in 1923 and now safeguarded in the Patek Philippe Museum.
-The designers gave it an innovative touch, endowing it with a very practical control panel beneath a hinged cover.
-The case in 925 silver carries veneers of precious American walnut in reference to Packard’s homeland and is decorated with traditional screen-printed gold fillets.(Patek Philippe)
+27001M-001 is inspired by a desk clock delivered to James Ward Packard in 1923 and now housed in the Patek Philippe Museum.
+The designers have given it an innovative touch by providing it with a very practical control panel under a hinged lid.
+The 925 silver case bears precious American walnut veneers in reference to Packard's homeland and is decorated with old-fashioned screen-printed gold threads.(Patek Philippe)

-XDesigned by German designer Maximilian Maertens and developed by L’Epée 1839, Orb’s minimalistic structure is composed of four elytra that not only open up, but can also swivel like a transformer to display the Orb in a variety of different positions.
-The shiny-white version is reminiscent of the first iPods with their lustrous curved cases, a surface that is particularly pleasing to the eye and the touch.(L'Epée)
+XDesigned by German designer Maximilian Maertens and developed by L'Epée 1839, Orb's minimalist structure is made up of four elytra that not only open, but can also rotate like a transformer to display the Orb in a variety of positions. different.
+The glossy white version is reminiscent of the first iPods with their glossy curved casings, a surface that is particularly pleasing to the eye and to the touch.(L'Epée)

 XDuring the manufacturing, nothing about this atypical project was easy, L’Epée faced two major challenges.
 The first was making the sphere in four pieces so that they could be totally transformable, durable, and also form a perfect sphere when closed.
 The second significant challenge was developing the striking system.
 Usually, with a bell-chiming mechanism, gravity is needed to strike the bell.(L'Epée)

-XSix years after the launch of the Starfleet Machine, the first clock co-created by MB & F and L'Epée 1839, a new expedition is underway.
-The space station returns in 2020, in a scaled down version and enhanced with bright colours, accompanied by a fleet of three small spacecraft exploring the universe; it rightfully bears the name of Starfleet Explorer.(L'Epée)
+XSix years after the launch of the Starfleet Machine, the first clock co-created by MB-F and L'Epée 1839, a new expedition is underway.
+The space station returns in 2020, in a scaled-down version enhanced with bright colors, accompanied by a fleet of three small spacecraft exploring the universe; it is aptly named Starfleet Explorer.(L'Epée)

-XCrafted by L’Epée 1839, the Starfleet Explorer is an intergalactic spaceship-cum-table clock.
-More compact but equally effective, Starfleet Explorer is now equipped with three little spaceships circling around the heart of the mechanism at a rate of one full rotation every five minutes, like they were exploring universe, giving at the same time the inspiration to Starfleet Explorer’s name.(L'Epée)
+XManufactured by L'Epée 1839, the Starfleet Explorer is an intergalactic spaceship table clock.
+More compact but just as effective, Starfleet Explorer is now equipped with three small spaceships revolving around the heart of the mechanism at the rate of a complete revolution every five minutes, as if they were exploring the universe, giving at the same time the inspiration on behalf of Starfleet Explorer.(L'Epée)

-XNot only does it display the hours and minutes, it also features an animation in which three spacecrafts perform a five-minute orbit of the station.
-The highly visible, superlatively finished in-house movement boasts an exceptional eight-day power reserve.
-The mechanism can be manually wound using a double-ended key serving to wind the movement as well as to set the time.(L'Epée)
+XNot only does it display the hours and minutes, but it also features an animation in which three spacecraft orbit the station for five minutes.
+The highly visible and exceptionally finished in-house movement has an exceptional eight-day power reserve.
+The mechanism can be wound manually using a double-ended wrench.(L'Epée)

 XFor the Performance Art collection, Thompson has reinterpreted Starfleet Machine, MB & F’s first table clock, which was created with L’Epée 1839.
 While it may look like a model spaceship, Starfleet Machine Black Badger is actually a high precision clock with a 40-day power reserve that was created by L’Epée 1839 from a design by MB & F.(L'Epée)